Lightweight Multirole Missile: Characteristics

 The LMM weighs approximately 13 kg with a length of 1.3 m and a diameter of 76 mm.
-The weapon is guided using a laser beam-riding system but Thales have proposed a variety of additional seekers including a semi-active laser, terminal Infrared, and GPS/INS systems.
+The weapon is guided using a laser beam-riding system but Thales have proposed a variety of additional seekers including a semi-active laser, terminal infrared, and GPS/INS systems.

 LMM can be operated from variety of platforms.
-Martlet has been integrated onto the Royal Navy's AgustaWestland AW159 Wildcat helicopters which across two weapon wings and four total weapon stations can hold up to 20x missiles, alternatively a mix load of 10x Martlets and 2x Sea Venoms can be carried, or a weapon wing can be removed to allow for a mounted gun on one side.
+Martlet has been integrated onto the Royal Navy's AgustaWestland AW159 Wildcat helicopters, which across two weapon wings and four total weapon stations can hold up to 20 missiles; alternatively a mixed load of 10 Martlets and 2 Sea Venoms can be carried, or a weapon wing can be removed to allow for a mounted gun on one side.

 The British Army has integrated LMM on their current armoured (Stormer) and light role Starstreak ground-based air-defence batteries of 12 Regiment Royal Artillery and 106th (Yeomanry) Regiment Royal Artillery to supplement Starstreak.

-Other platforms have also been trailed or conceptualised.
-In early 2019 HMS Sutherland tested a modified mounting for the 30 mm Automated Small Calibre Gun which incorporated a launcher for five Martlet LMMs, by firing four of them at a small speedboat target at the Aberporth range in Wales.
+Other platforms have also been trialled or conceptualised.
+In early 2019 HMS Sutherland tested a modified mounting for the 30 mm Automated Small Calibre Gun which incorporated a launcher for five Martlets, by firing four of them at a small speedboat target at the Aberporth range in Wales.
 The concept of mounting the missile alongside the 30 mm Bushmaster cannon was tested just 5 months after the idea's conception.
-The intended role of the Martlet is to further extend the Type 23 frigate's capabilities against small, fast-moving targets beyond the current 30 mm, general purpose machine gun and Minigun options to provide a long-range "stand-off" ability.
+The intended role of the Martlet is to further extend the Type 23 frigate's capabilities against small, fast-moving targets beyond the current 30 mm, general purpose machine gun and Minigun options to provide a long-range "stand-off" capability.
 As of 2019 it was not clear whether the Royal Navy intended to equip any more Type 23s with the system.
 A 2023 report suggested that the tests had not been deemed successful due to efflux management issues on the Type 23.

-A number of other surface launch options have been conceived for the LMM such as standalone launchers as well as concepts for LMM to be mounted to other gun systems as the Thales' 40mm RAPIDfire.
-LMM and in some cases FFLMM have also been publicly tested by a variety of uncrewed air vehicles (UAVs) including a Schiebel Camcopter S-100, Flyby Technology's Jackal, and the Hydra 400.
+A number of other surface launch options have been conceived for the LMM such as standalone launchers, as well as concepts for LMM to be mounted to other gun systems such as the Thales 40mm RAPIDfire.
+LMM, and in some cases FFLMM, have also been publicly tested by a variety of uncrewed aerial vehicles (UAVs) including a Schiebel Camcopter S-100, Flyby Technology's Jackal, and the Hydra 400.

+Thales state that LMM's range, ground launched, is more than 6 km.

+The Royal Navy version of the standard Martlet does not have a seeker but rides the sighting device laser beam to the target at ranges from 400 m to beyond 6 km.
+Janes report, as of 2025, a seeker is an option but the UK order does not include this option.

+The cost of the basic missile, without launch system, has been estimated to be £50,000 by The Times in 2026, and between £59,000 and £71,000 by The Register in 2025.